The issue of homelessness can be a very serious one, and even a wealthy country like the Netherlands has its fair share of homeless folks.

 The Salvation Army (or Leger des Heils in Dutch) is one of the Netherlands’ most popular agencies that (among other things) offers help to homeless folks.
 If you’re homeless, they can offer you a bed, the possibility to shower and something to eat.

-They also help with advise on problems that homeless people may have and know the right people to call in case they can’t help directly.
+They also help with advice on problems that homeless people may have and know the right people to call in case they can’t help directly.

 The Youth Information Point (Jongeren Informatie Punt)